Syracuse Looking Towards Onondaga Lake from Mount Olympus--click to enlarge

 NEW for 2013:

-Two brand new Marriott Properties built together and scheduled to open June 2013.
-They are taking reservations.
+Two brand new Marriott Properties built together and opened June 2013.

 COURTYARD by Marriott: The new state-of-the-art lobby at Courtyard provides greater flexibility and choices for our guests.
 At the center of it all is The Bistro, your destination for a great breakfast, or drinks and dinner during the evening.
 You'll also enjoy inviting, flexible spaces where you can work or relax, free Wi-Fi throughout and easy access to the latest news, weather and airport conditions via our GoBoard technology.
 Plus, our well-equipped fitness center, indoor pool and whirlpool will help you stay refreshed and energized.
 Whether traveling for business or pleasure, your stay at Courtyard is sure to be more comfortable, more productive and more enjoyable than ever before!